GabCAD92/Piston-briquette-machine/README.md

-# Screw-briquette-machine
+# Piston-briquette-machine
-This machine uses screw conveyor as a means of making a briquete
+This machine uses Piston mechanisms as a means of making a briquete